 How does technology improve nutrition in East Africa?

-An award-winning NGO that works with rural flour mills to end malnutrition in developing countries.
-The client makes structural adjustment programs for global health by working closely with local millers, other NGOs, and governments to help at-risk communities.
+Sanku-Project Healthy Children is an award-winning NGO that works with rural flour mills to end malnutrition in developing countries.
+The client makes structural adjustment programs and technology-based solutions that intend to improve global health by working closely with local millers, other NGOs, and governments to help at-risk communities.

-In the second phase of this project, both the software and hardware were updated for better functionality, including machine to machine communications.
+In the second phase of this project, both the software and hardware were updated for better functionality, including machine to machine (M2M) communications.
 This upgrade enabled the client to remotely monitor the machines, receive real-time diagnostics, and track the population impact through production.
-After quality analysis, Linx and the client launched new production machines in rural Tanzania and Kenya that have reached 350,000 people (and a projected 1 million people in 2017).

 Linx enabled Sanku’s dosifiers with a real-time operating system (RTOS) and over-the-air (OTA) updates.
 These two features combined allow remote, two-way communication between devices and people.

 To facilitate M2M communication, Linx evaluated a number of options like Wi-Fi and telemetry.
 Although it is traditionally the most expensive form of communication to set up, cellular stood out as the best option.
 Long-range communication and reliability provided by cellular are what’s best for the project.
 Linx selected Vodafone as the service provider among the world’s top cellular providors.
 Vodafone offered great services in developing countries and a low cost cellular module that worked with Sanku’s requirements.

 Linx took another trip out to Tanzania to support retrofitting existing field units, while also supporting installation of these new M2M connected machines.
 Linx worked with Sanku’s impressive field service tech team for knowledge sharing among experts and performance continuity.

 Since this case study was initially published in 2017, Sanku reported in 2018 that they have “doubled [their] reach… feeding 1 million people for less than a dollar per person annually.”
 What an outstanding achievement.